Thinking of becoming a Councillor?

 If local elections are scheduled in the near future, the best thing to do is contact the Electoral Services team at Durham County Council to register your interest in standing as a Councillor, and they will send you a nomination pack for the forthcoming election with all information on the process from start to finish.
 You can contact them on 03000 269 714, via email democraticservices@durham.gov.uk or by visiting the website https://www.durham.gov.uk/article/2276/Become-a-councillor.

-The next local council elections in County Durham will tale place in May 2025.
+The next local council elections in County Durham will take place in May 2029.

 From time to time, the Town Council may have vacancies that need to be filled.
 When there is a vacancy to be filled, this will be publicised on the news page of our website, in the town noticeboard, in the Council office windows, on our X account @SedgefieldTC and through our Residents’ Database.
 Depending on timing, it may also be advertised in the Sedgefield Extra.